KratosMultiphysics/Kratos/applications/MappingApplication/README.md

   Problems with mapping can have many sources.
 The first thing in debugging what is happening is to increase the `echo_level` of the _Mapper_.
 Then in many times warnings are shown in case of some problems.

 - **I get oscillatory solutions when mapping with `USE_TRANSPOSE`**\
-  Research has shown that "simple" mappers like _NearestNeighbor_ and _NearestElement_ can have problems with mapping with the transpose if the meshes are very different.
+  Research has shown that "simple" mappers like _NearestNeighbor_ and _NearestElement_ can have problems with mapping with the transpose (i.e. when using `USE_TRANSPOSE`) if the meshes are very different.
 Using the _MortarMapper_ technology can improve this situation.
 This _Mapper_ is currently under development.

 - **Projections find the wrong result**\
   For complex geometries the projections can fail to find the correct result if many lines or surfaces are close.
 In those situations it helps to partition the mapping interface and construct multiple mappers with the smaller interfaces.